Anja585/pands-project2021/README.md

 * Mathplotlib is a low-level graph plotting library in Python that serves as a visualization utility.
 Pyplot is a submodule of Mathplotlib.
 We are using mathplotlib.pyplot for plotting.
 ## Summary of the data
 Iris data set is stored as a file (comma-separated file) as '01_iris.data'.
-We are loading the file into a Pandas dataframe.
+We are loading the file into a Pandas data frame.

 ```
 iris = pd.read_csv("01_iris.data")
 ```
-Putting dataframe into an object variable.
+Putting data frame into an object variable.
 ```
 df = pd.DataFrame(iris)
 ```
-Next, we are selecting a subset of a dataframe by filtering rows for Setosa, Versicolor and Virginica iris types separately.
+Next, we are selecting a subset of a data frame by filtering rows for Setosa, Versicolor, and Virginica iris type separately.
 ```
 iris_setosa = iris[iris["iris_type"] == "Iris-setosa"]
 iris_versicolor = iris[iris["iris_type"] == "Iris-versicolor"]